Venkatakarthik0211/JAVA/README.md

 The repository is organized into the following main directories:

 - `DSA/`: Code for fundamental data structures revision.
+  - `Bit Manipulation/`: Code for fundamental Bit Manipulation Operations
 - `DSA_codes/`: Code for fundamental data structures.
+  - `Arrays/`: Codes are the implementation of Arrays.
+  - `Basics`: Codes are the implementation of Basic Programs such as loops, applications etc.
+  - `Linked List`: Codes are the implementation of Linked Lists
+  - `Miscellaneous`: Codes are the implementation of wide variety pf algorithms
+  - `Stacks and Queues`: Codes are the implementation of Stacks and Queues
+  - `Trees`: Codes are the implementation of Trees

 Feel free to explore and dive into specific directories based on your interest.